A topic from the subject of Biochemistry in Chemistry.

 Introduction

-DNA, RNA, and protein synthesis are fundamental processes that occur in all living cells.
-These processes are essential for the growth, reproduction, and repair of cells.
-The central dogma of molecular biology states that DNA is transcribed into RNA, which is then translated into protein.
+DNA, RNA, and protein synthesis are fundamental processes occurring in all living cells.
+These processes are essential for cell growth, reproduction, and repair.
+The central dogma of molecular biology describes the flow of genetic information: DNA is transcribed into RNA, which is then translated into protein.

 Basic Concepts

-DNA is a molecule that stores genetic information.
-It is a double helix made up of four different nucleotides: adenine (A), thymine (T), cytosine (C), and guanine (G).
-The sequence of these nucleotides determines the genetic code.
+DNA is a molecule storing genetic information.
+It's a double helix composed of four nucleotides: adenine (A), thymine (T), cytosine (C), and guanine (G).
+The sequence of these nucleotides constitutes the genetic code.

-RNA is a molecule that carries genetic information from DNA to the ribosome, where proteins are made.
-There are three main types of RNA: messenger RNA (mRNA), transfer RNA (tRNA), and ribosomal RNA (rRNA).
+RNA carries genetic information from DNA to the ribosome, where proteins are synthesized.
+Three main types of RNA exist: messenger RNA (mRNA), transfer RNA (tRNA), and ribosomal RNA (rRNA).

-Proteins are molecules that perform a wide variety of functions in cells.
-They are made up of amino acids, which are linked together by peptide bonds.
+Proteins perform diverse functions in cells.
+They are composed of amino acids linked by peptide bonds.

 Equipment and Techniques